 bVentures (Winter to Spring)

 Student-run accelerator.
-Easy way to connect students with mentors and other services deemed important to them.
+An easy way to connect students with mentors and other services deemed important to them.
 We wanted to bring in the power of alumni as well as build a sense of camaraderie between founders on the same campus.
 We also had a weekly meeting where we could track the progress of teams (by their own measure) and have a speaker with respect to some part of the business they were building.
 Ideally, we’d be able to give each of them $5,000 grants.

-On the flip side I do realize that teams that receive a lot of traction early will most likely skip something like this – but for most it usually takes a bit of time and this will be important to them.
+On the flip side I do realize that teams that receive a lot of traction early will most likely skip something like this – but for most, it usually takes a bit of time and this will be important to them.
 For those cases rise of Dorm Room Fund/House Fund/Rough Draft Ventures/other campus focused funds will be major key!

 Perfect Pitch – We shut this one down.
 There was too much happening.